Celtoys/Remotery/readme.md

 Features:

 * Lightweight instrumentation of multiple threads running on the CPU.
 * Web viewer that runs in Chrome, Firefox and Safari.
 Custom WebSockets server transmits sample data to the browser on a latent thread.
+* Automatic thread sampler that tells you what processor cores your threads are running on without requiring Administrator privileges.
+* Save and load of traces with no data loss for inspection of historical runs.
 * Profiles itself and shows how it's performing in the viewer.
 * Console output for logging text.
 * Console input for sending commands to your game.